 The plots split again for the resolutions, first of the number plot, then of the Root plot, although the resolution with Root is more set-up for following episodes than a “This is the end” scene.

-The key to keeping the plots separate in the beginning is that the only PoV character who knows what’s going is the Machine, which is probably why there’s only one Machine PoV.
+The key to keeping the plots separate in the beginning is that the only PoV character who knows what’s going on is the Machine, which is probably why there’s only one Machine PoV.
 So four protagonist pursuing four presumably different problems that turn out to be four aspects of one problem, the fun happening as they begin to come together.
 The one plot that never merges is the Carter/Lasky plot which is important to the season/novel arc, but irrelevant to this story arc.
 That doesn’t mean it shouldn’t be in there–in a long form like this you have to keep all the plates spinning–just that if this was a movie instead of an episode, those scenes would go.

 A diagram of the plot looks like this (filled-in ovals are scenes):